sssvmk/Proxy/TRACEABILITY.md

 Root cause: `_derive_session_id()` falls back to `str(uuid.uuid4())` when no system message and no X-Session-ID header.
-Step 1 and step 2 of a multi-step tool call get different UUIDs → step 1 thoughtSignature never found in step 2 → proxy reconstructs assistant turn without thoughtSignature → GSK rejects with 400.
+Step 1 and step 2 of a multi-step tool call get different UUIDs → step 1 thoughtSignature never found in step 2 → proxy reconstructs assistant turn without thoughtSignature →  rejects with 400.

 Fix: added third fallback — hash of the first user message (`usr_{sha256[:32]}`).
 The first user message is constant across all steps of a conversation, providing